Maury Island incident: Legacy

-Writing in 1956, Air Force officer Edward J. Ruppelt concluded "The whole Maury Island Mystery was a hoax.
+Writing in 1956, Air Force officer Edward J. Ruppelt concluded, "The whole Maury Island Mystery was a hoax.
 The first, possibly the second-best, and the dirtiest hoax in the UFO history."
 Ruppelt observed:

 The majority of the writers of saucer lore have played this sighting to the hilt, pointing out as their main premise the fact that the story must be true because the government never openly exposed or prosecuted either of the two hoaxers.
 This is a logical premise, but a false one.
 The reason for the thorough investigation of the Maury Island Hoax was that the government had thought seriously of prosecuting the men.
 At the last minute it was decided, after talking to the two men, that the hoax was a harmless joke that had mushroomed, and that the loss of two lives and a B-25 could not be directly blamed on the two men.

-According to skeptical writer Joe Nickell, publisher Raymond A. Palmer, who is often credited with inventing the concept of the UFO, hired a "credulous" Kenneth Arnold to investigate "what is now known as the Maury Island Hoax".
-The story was later retold in Gray Barker's 1956 book They Knew Too Much About Flying Saucers, which helped to popularize the image of "Men In Black" in mainstream culture.

-An account also appeared in the debunked Majestic 12 documents, which claim that the metal fragments were part of a nuclear reactor and that they were subsequently turned over to the CIA.
-Craig Glenday also cited the Maury Island Incident, along with the Arnold sightings, in his 1999 book The UFO Investigator's Handbook as a notable UFO incident surrounding Mount Rainier, which he described as a "UFO laborator[y]."
+Despite the FBI promptly determining that the entire incident was a hoax, the tale has been retold numerous times.
+Gray Barker's 1956 book They Knew Too Much About Flying Saucers, which helped to popularize the concept of "men in black", cited the supposed event.
+The debunked Majestic 12 documents also referenced the story, claiming that the metal fragments were part of a nuclear reactor, and had been turned over to the CIA.
+In The UFO Investigator's Handbook, published in 1999, Craig Glenday gives the Maury Island incident and Arnold's sighting as examples of notable UFO encounters in the area of Mount Rainier, which he describes as a "UFO laborator[y]".

-Dahl's story was told in the 2014 short film The Maury Island Incident.

-In 2017, the Washington State Senate passed a resolution acknowledging the 70th anniversary of the incident.
+The story continues to be noted locally as well.
+The 2014 short film The Maury Island Incident depicts the hoax and resulting events from Dahl's point of view.
+Art patron John White commissioned a mural by Nancy and Zach Pahl depicting the incident.
+The artwork is in Des Moines, Washington, which is East of Maury Island, on the opposite side of Puget Sound.
+In 2017, the Washington State Senate passed a resolution acknowledging the 70th anniversary of the alleged event.
+In 2024, the city of Des Moines held their third annual "Men in Black Birthday Bash" on June 22.